KOYASAN, JAPAN, 2021

 Spiritus Mundi is the Latin name for the World Spirit or quintessence, the fifth element that is active everywhere as a spirit suffusing the four elements of the material world: earth, water, fire and air.
 It is an archetypal concept, which, throughout the history of mankind, has symbolized a deeply rooted yet mysterious force that not only connects all living things, but also justifies the order and purpose of all elements in nature.

 For thousands of years, indigenous cultures revered nature as the very breath and spirit of the world.
 Etched in their psyche was a primordial belief that the sun, the moon, the stars, the trees and the whole cosmic process follow a cyclic pattern: creation out of destruction, life out of death, and the eternal cycle of renewal and rebirth.
-Native American medicine wheels depict the universe in this fashion — as a circle beginning with conception, life, change and learning, followed by the end of physical life and ultimately closing the circle with the return to ancestry.
-My work follows a similar logic and is about origins and endings, about people, about faces that haunt, about the passing of time and nostalgia for an innocence lost, about mortality and return.
+Native American medicine wheels depict the universe in this fashion — as a circle beginning with conception, life, change and learning, followed by the end of physical life; and ultimately closing the circle with the return to ancestry.
+My work follows a similar logic and is about origins and endings, about people, about faces that haunt, about the passage of time, and nostalgia for an innocence lost, about mortality and return.
 It is about humanity as a whole as much as it is about my own evolution as a human being.

 SHAMAN, INDONESIA, 2015